 Through research and support from family and friends, I’m feeling amazing and better than I ever have.
 While I did a complete 180 in regards to my lifestyle, it is the best thing that could have happened to me.
 Thanks to my diagnosis, I now know far more about my body and have been able to be an advocate for the gluten-free community.
 I have also struggled with Hasimoto’s Thyroiditis since 2008, but have a much better handle on things.

 In late 2018, my then four-year-old son was diagnosed with Celiac Disease as well.
 He presents differently than I do as he showed signs of Dermatitis Herpetiformis (DH).
 Through numerous doctors appointments and pushing from me to do the celiac panel, we finally got a diagnosis.
 Since he was an infant when I was diagnosed, he’s grown up around Celiac Disease and handled the transition extremely well.
 He is well-educated and knows how to read labels, and advocate for himself, if I am not around.

-As a working mama to two small children, a celiac diagnosis was a big change for my family.
+As a working mama with two children, a celiac diagnosis was a big change for my family.
 We eat a lot healthier, much to my children’s dismay, and we eat out a lot less.
 I pack my food to work every day and often bring my own food to business lunches, pending the occasion.
-I have learned so much about eating out, with the help of the Find Me Gluten Free app, and knowing what questions to ask to keep me safe.
+I have learned so much about eating out, with the help of the Find Me Gluten Free app, and knowing what questions to ask to keep me and my son safe.